 - Pillar I covers the calculation of the Capital Adequacy Ratio and Liquidity Requirement. - Pillar II covers the Supervisory Review and Evaluation Process ('SREP'), which assesses the Internal Capital Adequacy and Risk Assessment Process (the "ICARA") and provides for the monitoring and self-assessment of an institution's capital adequacy and internal processes. - Pillar III covers external disclosures that are designed to provide transparent information on regulatory capital adequacy, risk exposures and risk management and internal control processes.

-The Company has prepared its first ICARA based on the audited financial statements of 2023.
+The Company has prepared its first ICARA based on the audited financial statements of 2023 and it currently in process of its update with the audited figures of 2024.

 Operating environment of the Company